JACGWD/Responsive-Design/bioblitz/instructions.md

 ### 2.2 Choose your fonts

+Take the time to research the type of fonts associated to the art style you have selected in the Design Theory class.
+This is particularly important for the font chosen for use in the headers.
+The body font should chosen for its complementary style, but also for its legibility at sizes between 12-16px.

-Add two custom font choices:
+Add three custom font choices:

+1. H1 title (Main branding/identity)
-1. Headers (h1 to h6)
+2. Headers (h2 to h6)
-2. Body text (all other texts)
+3. Body text (all other texts)

 #### Google Fonts How To